AndriousSolutions/mvc/README.md

 ![MVC Diagram](https://i.imgur.com/r4C1y28.png)

-Placed in your main.dart file, only four simple Classes in all are involved with the intent here to make the implementation of **MVC** in Flutter as intuitive as possible.
+Placed in your **main.dart** file, only four simple Classes are involved with the intent here to make the implementation of **MVC** in Flutter as intuitive as possible.
-Further notice how Dependency Injection is introduced in its purest form---with each **MVC** component appropriately passed to one another as parameters.
+Further notice how Dependency Injection is introduced in its purest form:
+Each **MVC** component is appropriately passed to another as a parameter.
 ![4 Classes](https://i.imgur.com/BqxMSeP.png)

 Simply inherit from the three "KISS" MVC Classes:
-AppModel, AppView and AppConntroller
+AppModel, AppView and AppController

 Below, for example, are subclasses of those three MVC Classes.
 Now you fill them up with what will make up your Flutter applcation